rupedelarupe/finstockale.co.uk/README.md

 - Removed temporary 'About' section now that the beers are populated.
 - Updated sponsorship.
 - Split out cask and keg.
+- Amended food entries to make reference to The Plough.

 ## 15 August 2024
 - Added Lilly's Raspberry Lemonade.